 The visual quality of the balance of the aesthetics RSA, outside of the railroad right-of-way and industrial land uses, is defined by neatly arranged single- and multifamily houses along residential streets and some well-maintained commercial structures (Figure 3.1-7).
 Parks within the aesthetics RSA, such as Union Park, Liberty Park, and Independence Park, are characterized by grassy areas, trees, and pathways that present natural harmony within the urbanized community (Figures 3.1-8 and 3.1-9).

-Figure 3.1-7: Representative Neighborhood View Outside of Railroad Right-of-Way a) Would the project have a substantial adverse effect on a scenic vista?
+Figure 3.1-7: Representative Neighborhood View Outside of Railroad Right-of-Way

 Figure 3.1-8: View of Union Park